Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx20-update-HTLC-state.md

 Now, as we saw earlier, Alice is in a predicament...
 She wants to buy a double espresso with raw milk from Dianne, but she doesn't have a direct channel with Dianne.
 Luckily, Alice doesn't need one!
 Instead, she can route a payment through Bob and pay him for his service.

 To start this process, she will send an `update_add_htlc` message to Bob with the necessary information that Bob needs to set up **both** his new commitment transaction with Alice **and** his new commitment transaction with Dianne.
 Specifically, this includes the channel ID, HTLC ID, amount, payment hash, CLTV expiry, and the encrypted onion packets.
-If you're wondering why Alice specifies the channel ID (isn't it obvious?), it's because Alice and Bob could have multiple channels open with eachother, so Alice will want to specify *which* channel she is routing the payment over.
+If you're wondering why Alice specifies the channel ID (isn't it obvious?), it's because Alice and Bob could have multiple channels open with each other, so Alice will want to specify *which* channel she is routing the payment over.

 The below diagram represents **Channel State 2**, where there is now 405,000 sats in a new HTLC output.
-HTLCs outputs require their own channel state because the HTLC payment contract needs to be enforceable if one party goes offline or stop cooperating.
+HTLC outputs require their own channel state because the HTLC payment contract needs to be enforceable if one party goes offline or stops cooperating.

 In the below diagram, you'll notice that we use a new **Revocation Public Key** and **Delayed Payment Public Key** for both Alice and Bob's commitment transactions, which is signaled using the `A2` and `B2` notation on the public keys.
 Similarly, we have new signatures from both Alice and Bob.